Insight • Search & content

 What has changed

-- AI Overviews now appear on the majority of informational queries in Google, providing multi-paragraph answers with cited sources
+• AI Overviews now appear on the majority of informational queries in Google, giving multi-paragraph answers with cited sources

-- Conversational search through ChatGPT, Perplexity, and Bing Copilot provides detailed answers with inline citations
+• Conversational search through ChatGPT, Perplexity and Bing Copilot gives detailed answers with inline citations

-- Featured snippets and knowledge panels continue to answer questions directly in traditional search
+• Featured snippets and knowledge panels still answer questions directly in traditional search

-- Voice search and assistant responses summarize content without any visual click opportunity
+• Voice search and assistant responses summarise content with no visual click opportunity

 What this means for creative businesses